Bammerbom/Foundation/CONTRIBUTING.md

 We love contributions from others!
 # Code
 ## Prerequisites
-You will need the following tools to develop for Foundation
+You will need the following tools to develop for Foundation:-

     * Git or Github for Windows/Mac OSX.
     * Maven.
     * Eclipse, IntelliJ IDEA or any othe IDE that suits you.